- Code ENVS3020

 - Course subject Environmental Science

-- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Policy Studies, Climate
+- Areas of interest Interdisciplinary Studies - Sustainability, International Relations, Policy Studies, Climate

 Climate change is arguably the greatest existential risk that humanity has ever faced.
 This course explores the increasing impetus from scientific research and academia, the potential and need for sustainable global development, and why, despite this, international and domestic climate action is often limited.

-An overview is provided of the fundamentals of climate change science, including the astrophysical, atmospheric, oceanic, and terrestrial processes that drive natural climatic variability and anthropogenic climate change.
+An overview is provided of the fundamentals of climate change science, including the astrophysical, atmospheric, oceanic, and terrestrial processes that drive and amplify natural climatic variability and anthropogenic climate change.

-Current and likely future impacts of global warming on ecosystems and human activities are considered, including biodiversity, system buffering and resilience, and regional inequality and vulnerability.
+Current and likely future impacts of global warming on ecosystems and human activities are considered, including biodiversity, human health, regional inequality, and vulnerability.

 We explore communication, denialism, ethics, and the roles of academia and scientific research.
 This culminates in an in-class discussion of climate change with climate deniers.

-Contributors to the course include experts from across the ANU and representatives of various government departments, industry and business groups, and research organisations.
+Contributors to the course include experts from across the ANU and representatives of various government departments, industry, business, and community groups, and research organisations.

 Honours Pathway Option